The Prelude

 “I—sorry.”

-He spilled onto tile, face close to the floor, breathing hard.
+He spilled onto tile, cheek pressed against the floor as his lungs dragged in air.
 When he pushed himself up, his shirt was gone, and one shoe was missing.
 His shoulder strained when he moved.
 He ran a hand over his face and felt stubble where his skin had been smooth, saw his eyes sunken in the brushed metal reflection of the washing machine.
 He lifted his hand and found faint lines at the corners of his fingers—creases that didn’t belong to one night.
+Three front-loading machines lined one wall, their brushed metal faces dulled by fingerprints and scratches.
+Around the handles, the metal was worn brighter, polished by years of palms.
+Above them, a blue digital clock hung slightly crooked: 4:44 AM.

-He stood while the tile pressed cold through his socks.
+He stood as the tile pressed cold through his socks.
 A stained ceiling tile above showed a hairline crack running corner to corner, darkened where moisture had seeped in and dried.
-The air was warm in the wrong way—used, smelling like soap that had tried and failed to cover something older.
+The air was warm in the wrong way, used air smelling like soap that had tried and failed to cover something older.
 Somewhere underneath the electrical buzz, something low and wet sounded once.
+He walked to the second machine, where the drum moved with a harder rhythm.
+Through the fogged glass he saw daylight flashes, a long counter, people in line, and a uniformed figure leaning forward.
+The smell coming through the door was disinfectant, old paper, and the poignant sting of nervous sweat.
+He gripped the handle and pulled.

 A crowded office with low ceilings and fluorescent panels hummed overhead.
-The air was dry, recycled.
+The air was dry and recycled.
 A line of people stood behind a rope barrier with a sign near the front: APPOINTMENTS ONLY in thick black letters.
 Another sign taped crookedly to the wall: NO EXCEPTIONS.
+He stood behind an older woman holding a folder to her chest, her hands trembling, the folder worn at the edges.
+She smoothed the paper with her thumb.
+At the counter, a clerk sat behind glass with a small speaker, her eyes on a computer.

 “I’m here about my benefits,” a man said, holding a baby on his hip, the baby’s face flushed from crying.